SlavyanDesu/BocchiBot/README.md

 > pm2 monit
 ```

-After that scan the QR code using your WhatsApp apps in your phone!
+After that scan the QR code using your WhatsApp in your phone!

 # Features
 If you want to unlock premium commands, please contact me~